Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 It has per site split tunneling, meaning you can choose websites in your browser to bypass the connection, but you can’t choose specific apps to bypass the VPN connection.

-Many free iOS VPN apps earn money by collecting user data and selling it to third-parties.
-This might include your IP address, device information, browsing activity, and more.
+Many free iOS VPN apps earn money by collecting user data and selling it to third-parties, including your IP address, device information, browsing activity, and more.

 Since 2021, iOS apps are required to ask permission to track you across other apps and websites for targeted ads.